Public and Leadership Presentations

 How did FDR’s “missionary generation” respond to the threat of anti-democratic (and even Nazi) leaders at home and Nazism abroad?
+Facing the appeal of totalitarian solutions, disintegration and decay of democratic politics, economic stress Americans, through FDR’s leadership, discovered effective and timely solutions.
 Why is antisemitism a threat to all?
-Why was fascism a threat in the 1930s?
-How did American democracy confront and reject the appeal of totalitarian solutions in the 1930s?
+Why do people choose to hate?
 What is the difference between democracy and fascism?
 How does a difficult past help us find resilience in the struggle to preserve democracy?
+This presentation reminds us of the power of democracy, its ability to reject extremes, and how to effectively respond to totalitarianism.

 Eugenics: Bigotry Disguised as Biology